-- Read and offer thoughtful, positive constructive, critique of each Treatment Plan and Referral Letter your are given. - Return your written critique within two weeks. - Annotate corrections directly on the Plan or Letter if they are relatively simple.
+- Read and offer thoughtful, positive constructive, critique of each Treatment Plan, Progress Note and Referral Letter you are given. - Return your written critique within two weeks. - Annotate corrections directly on the Plan, Note or Letter if they are relatively simple.
 Use red or discernable colored ink.

-A set of suggestions to improve understandability or technical aspects of the letter/plan should be attached. - Your critique must not be overly brief, e.g., saying "good letter!" is not sufficient.
+A set of suggestions to improve understandability or technical aspects of the letter/note/plan should be attached.

+• Your critique must not be overly brief, e.g., saying "good letter!" is not sufficient.
 If you thought it was an excellent letter or plan and cannot find any way to improve it, explain what was helpful so the author can continue to incorporate those elements into their style.
-(One to three pages of critiquing is sufficient the author likely cannot incorporate more feedback than that).
+(One to three pages of critiquing is sufficient - the author likely cannot incorporate more feedback than that).

-V G. Professional Development Plan
+∇ G. Professional Development Plan

-Practicum students are to give the MAC faculty supervisor a brief, written statement of their learning objectives periodically or under specific conditions during their training:
+Interns are to give the MAC faculty supervisor a brief, written statement of their learning objectives at the beginning of each term, or under specific conditions during their internship training.

-Option A: By the end of the second week of each term, or if changing practicum training sites, provide the faculty supervisor with a summary of goals for the term at that site or training setting where they are about to work.
-This summary must include a statement of: what clinical competencies are you planning to explore, develop, or master; and what you would like to get out of this term or at the new internship site.
+Option A: By the end of the second week of each term, or if changing internship training sites, provide the faculty supervisor with summary of goals for the term and at that site or training setting where they are about to work.
+This summary must include a statement of: what clinical competencies are you planning to explore, develop, or master?
+What would you like to get out of this term or at the new internship site?
 This can be from a half a page summary to a more elaborately thought out plan.